Preparing for exams / study skills

 Reflect on your exam preparation and performance after the exam.
 Build on your strengths and learn from mistakes.

 Prepare for exams by practising exam questions under exam conditions.
-Some past exam papers may be found in Search and on your unit Moodle site.
-If you do not have any examples from past exam papers, complete questions and weekly activities given in lectures and tutorials.
-Create your own practice exam questions.
+Practice exam papers and sample questions may be available on your unit Moodle site.
+If you cannot find practice exam papers for your unit, ask your lecturer or tutor if they plan to release any.
+You can also create your own practice exam questions, or complete questions and weekly activities given in lectures and tutorials as exam preparation.

 What can I do about exam nerves?